O1 Visa Limit: Individuals with Extraordinary Ability or Achievement |O-1 Visa

 - You can pursue permanent residency

-- No limit on number distributed by the US
+- No limit on the number of visas distributed by the U.S.

 - You must do only the work you applied to do